microsoft/FluidFramework/packages/tools/webpack-component-loader/README.md

 ### Detached Container
 In all modes you can start with a detached container by appending #manualAttach to the url.

-If in side by side mode, only one side will be visable until attached.
+If in side by side mode, only one side will be visible until attached.

 Clicking the attach buttom will attach the container, and remove #manualAttach from the url.

-To use the detach flow for spo-df, you need to provide driveId also. eg. --env.driveId value

 ## Connecting to a remote server